|

 You told me all your ripping yarns, I sang to you my songs.

-Our hats were frayed, our jackets patched, our boots were down at heel,
+Our hats were frayed, our jackets patched, our boots were down

 But oh, the happy men were we, although we lacked a meal.